mri-fernando/argo-canary-demo-helm/README.md

 - Que: Why use Istio as the Ingress for North South Traffic - That's to keep it simple as we don't need to introduce more complexity

-- Que: Why not use Istio subset level (istio destination rules) but use Host level traffic - Ans: With host-level splitting, the VirtualService requires different host values to split among the two destinations.
-However, using two host values implies the use of different DNS names (one for the canary, the other for the stable).
-For north-south traffic, which reaches the Service through the Istio Gateway, having multiple DNS names to reach the canary vs. stable pods may not matter.
-However, for east-west or intra-cluster traffic, it forces microservice-to-microservice communication to choose whether to hit the stable or the canary DNS name, go through the gateway, or add DNS entries for the VirtualServices.
-In this situation, the DestinationRule subset traffic splitting would be a better option for intra-cluster canarying.
+- Que: Why not use Istio subset level (istio destination rules) but use Host level traffic
+- Ans: Because with DestinationRules, one DNS name routes to both stable and canary via subsets — east-west (service-to-service) traffic doesn't need to know which version to call.

+Host-level splitting requires two different DNS names, which forces every upstream microservice to explicitly choose between demo-app-stable or demo-app-canary — that leaks deployment implementation details into your service graph.

 - How the usual PR request goes to release the app (NOTE: In this demo it's directly pushed to main branch)